Medically Reviewed by Dany Paul Baby, MD on March 07, 2022

 What is deep-cyst acne?

 Deep-cyst acne can be painful and frustrating to treat.
 Follicles are clogged deep beneath the skin's surface.
 Your doctor may choose to treat this severe form of acne with antibiotic pills for a short time.
-Corticosteroids may calm the inflammation.
+Injectable corticosteroids may calm the inflammation.
 Topical creams with retinoids may also help.

 Never pick, poke, or pop lesions.
 That can worsen acne and cause scars.